 Let’s face it.
 People consume information in different ways.
 Most people are visual, others would rather read.
-Others have relatively short attention spans, while those who won’t admit to the attention span issue, say they’re more busy than others.
+Others have relatively short attention spans, while those who won’t admit to the attention span issue, say they’re busier than others.
 Some prefer a long article, while there are those who just want to go over the whole thing, pause on the images and quotes and infographics.
 Content repurposing helps you reach more prospects and customers across different mediums.

 Increases retention and brand credibility.

-Repetition is a key tactic in marketing, but people get tire of hearing and seeing the same thing over and over again.
+Repetition is a key tactic in marketing, but people get tired of hearing and seeing the same thing over and over again.
 To be effective, you want to deliver your message in different ways and sustain it for a considerable amount of time.
-Repurposing content allows you to this, which is one way to increase recall, authority, and credibility in the market.
+Repurposing content allows you to do this, which is one way to increase recall, authority, and credibility in the market.

 Increases contents’ shelf-life and value.

 Tens of thousands of content are being published every day and tens of thousands of content become stale because once the audience reads them, they’ve essentially gotten what they wanted from it.
 But through repurposing, the same audience may come across your content after it has been tweaked, or via a different medium, and for them, it’s a new experience altogether.
 Priceless!